 - Have a clear social and/or environmental mission set out in their governing documents

 - Generate the majority of their income through trade

 - Are majority controlled in the interests of the social mission

 Click here to find out more about some of our social enterprise members.

 Social Enterprises in Depth

 Our State of Social Enterprise Report is the most comprehensive research undertaken into the state of the sector.
 It shows that social enterprises in the UK are thriving, outperforming their mainstream SME counterparts in nearly every area of business: turnover growth, workforce growth, job creation, innovation, business optimism, and start-up rates.
+They are also taking on the challenges posed by the triple threat of economic stagnation, social division and the climate emergency.
 Here are some of the key findings: